Planet Mu

 Planet Mu is an English electronic music record label created and run by Mike Paradinas, also known as μ-Ziq.
 The label started out as a subsidiary of Virgin Records then Paradinas set up the label independent of Virgin.
 After releasing intelligent dance music, the label moved to jungle and breakcore, and then grime and dubstep and later footwork.
 The label also releases the music of Paradinas under various aliases such as μ-Ziq, Kid Spatula, and Tusken Raiders.
 It celebrated its 30th anniversary in 2025.

 Beginning

 When Mike Paradinas signed as a musician to Virgin Records in the mid-1990s, Paradinas was asked for suggestions for the new dance subsidiary and suggested Planet Mu as a play on Carl Craig's label Planet E. When Virgin lost interest in the project, Paradinas took it over.
 He quickly drew critical acclaim for releasing a string of important IDM (intelligent dance music) records, from artists such as Jega, Leafcutter John, Luke Vibert and Venetian Snares.
-The label also releases Paradinas's music under a range of aliases including Kid Spatula, Tusken Raiders, and Mu-Ziq, establishing itself as an electronic music label to rival Skam Records and Warp records.
+The label also releases Paradinas's music under a range of aliases including Kid Spatula, Tusken Raiders, and Mμ-Ziq, establishing itself as an electronic music label to rival Skam Records and Warp Records.